GlareDB/glaredb.github.io/docs/data-sources/connecting-data-sources.md

     );
 ```

-Upon command execution, the connection is immediately validated.
-Any errors
-connecting will be returned, for example:
+This operation creates an entry in the GlareDB catalog for the
+Postgres database `glaredb_test` which is accessible as
+`external_db`.
+All of the tables and resources within this Postgres
+database are now addressable by GlareDB queries..

+GlareDB validates the connection when you create the external
+database and returns any error immediately, as in:

 ```text
 ERROR:  External database validation failed: Failed to connect to Postgres
 instance: error connecting to server: Connection refused (os error 111)
 ```

-If everything validates and no errors are returned, the data source is then
+If there are no validation errors, the data source is available to
-available to query from within the deployment.
-The data source will not be saved
+query from within the deployment.
+GlareDB will not save invalid data
-if validation fails.
+sources.

 ## Connecting data sources using GlareDB Cloud